JimTheScientist/GoldFoshClues/piano/README.md

 A quick comparison can show that the piano is the same.

 Visiting the instagram of the store confirms that this was the piano used in the video.

+The video may have even been filmed in the same room as the listing.